-6.1.2.
-Growth and change in expenses

-While CIAT's expenses have obviously moved roughly in line with its income, significant changes are observed in their distribution, both in programmatic terms and by category of expense.
-In programmatic terms (see Table 6.3), the Bean Program has significantly increased its share of total resources, primarily due to the specially funded projects in Africa.
+6 1 2 Growth and change in expenses While CIAT's expenses have obviously moved roughly in line with its income, significant changes are observed in their distribution, both in programmatic terms and by category of expense.
+In programmatic terms (see Table 6 3), the Bean Program has significantly increased its share of total resources, primarily due to the specially funded projects in Africa.
 The Rice Program, while much smaller, has increased its resources by 50% in real terms over the five-year period.
 The Cassava and Tropical Pastures Programs, as well as research support, have maintained their share of total resources, while Training and Communications has declined slightly.
-The cost of administration and plant operations has dropped in both absolute terms and as a percentage of total expenses, from 24% to 17%.
-Personnel costs have decreased in their percentage claim on total resources, with most other items remaining more
+The cost of administration and plant operations has dropped in both absolute terms and as a percentage of total expenses, from 24% to 17% Personnel costs have decreased in their percentage claim on total resources, with most other items remaining more or less constant, indicating a relatively stable expense structure at CIAT over the five-year period

-The decrease of approximately 1.5 million 1988 dollars over the five-year period is due to a combination of the transfer of approximately \$200 thousand of operating expenses directly to the programs, and the decrease in the dollar value of much of the administrative budget due to the heavy devaluation of the Colombian peso beginning in 1985.
-The staffing pattern and overall level of support in the area of administration and plant operations appear to have been held constant during the five-year period, despite the increase in research activities.
+1/ The decrease of approximately 1 5 million 1988 dollars over the five-year period is due to a combination of the transfer of approximately \$200 thousand of operating expenses directly to the programs, and the decrease in the dollar value of much of the administrative budget due to the heavy devaluation of the Colombian peso beginning in 1985.
+The staffing pattern and overall level of support in the area of administration and plant operations appear to have been held constant during the five-year period, despite the increase in research activities

-Again, this is due primarily to the decrease, because (Footnote Continued)
+Again, this is due primarily to the decrease, because of devaluation, in the dollar value of salaries paid in Colombian pesos